C-Collingwood/TD_RDM/README.md

 # Two-Drift_Toolbox
-Toolbox for the two-drift race diffusion model, in MATLAB R2024b
+Toolbox for the Two-Drift Race Diffusion Model (TD-RDM), in MATLAB R2024b

-The two-drift race diffusion model is an RL-EAM which works in a multi-alternate choice situation, with an internal, time-dependent switch in drift-rate.
+The TD-RDM is an RL-EAM which works in a multi-alternate choice situation, with an internal, time-dependent switch in drift-rate.

 Included in this toolbox are four models: